misken/hillmaker/paper/paper.md

 project.
 The first Python version was [released in 2016](https://bitsofanalytics.org/posts/hillmaker-python-released/hillmaker_python_released).
 A series of improvements followed over the next several years, culminating in the recent release of version 0.8.0 in November of 2023.
-Many of the recent improvements were motivated by the second author's use of hillmaker at UNC Health Rex, part of a larger healthcare system in North Carolina.
+Many of the recent improvements were motivated by the second author's use of hillmaker at UNC Health Rex, part of a large healthcare system in North Carolina.
 They used hillmaker to better understand patient throughput and capacity management in their surgical services division as well as to determine the optimal bed size for a potential same day recovery unit.

 By creating an easy to use Python version with extensive documentation, we are hoping that hillmaker can gain greater traction now that Python has become so widely used in the data analysis community.
-Our plan is to add a form-based GUI (much like the one in the original MS Access version) in the next release which should make it even easier to use for non-programmers.
+Our plan is to add a form-based GUI (much like the one in the original MS Access version) in the next major release which should make it even easier to use for non-programmers.

 # Acknowledgements